 Divorce/Dissolution of Marriage

-Divorce in America is governed by the laws of the state where it takes place, with each state setting its own rules.
-Divorce, also called the “dissolution of marriage,” is a legal process in which a judge or authority ends a marriage.
-This restores the spouses to single status and allows them to remarry.
-Our team of divorce lawyers in Virginia Beach can guide you through this process, which often involves resolving issues like spousal support, child custody, child support, property distribution, and debt division.
+Divorce in America follows the laws of the state where it takes place, with each state setting its own rules.
+Divorce, also called the “dissolution of marriage,” ends a marriage legally, restoring both spouses to single status and allowing them to remarry.
+Our divorce lawyers in Virginia Beach guide clients through this process, helping resolve issues such as spousal support, child custody, child support, property distribution, and debt division.

-While divorcing spouses once needed to prove fault—such as adultery, abandonment, or imprisonment—every state now permits “no-fault” divorces, often based on “irreconcilable differences.”
-However, some states still consider the behavior of the parties when deciding matters like property division, custody arrangements, and support.
+Previously, spouses needed to prove fault—such as adultery, abandonment, or imprisonment—to obtain a divorce.
+Today, every state permits no-fault divorces, often based on “irreconcilable differences.”
+Some states still consider the parties’ behavior when dividing property, setting custody arrangements, or determining support.

-In Virginia Beach, legal separation can often be straightforward and may not always require formal paperwork.
-Courts in the Hampton Roads area generally recognize a legal separation when spouses begin living apart, including sleeping in separate spaces, with the intent to make the separation permanent.
-Consulting an experienced separation lawyer in Virginia Beach can provide guidance and ensure your rights are protected throughout the process.
+In Virginia Beach, legal separation can be straightforward and may not require formal paperwork.
+Courts in the Hampton Roads area recognize a legal separation when spouses live apart, including sleeping in separate spaces, with the intent to make the separation permanent.
+Consulting an experienced divorce lawyer in Virginia Beach ensures your rights remain protected throughout the process.

 Property Settlement

-For purposes of distributing assets after a divorce, courts divide property under one of two basic schemes: community property or equitable distribution.
-In community property states, both the husband and wife equally own all money earned by either one of them, regardless of which spouse acquired it, from the beginning of the marriage until the date of separation.
-Similarly, all property acquired during the marriage with community money is deemed to be owned equally by both spouses.
-Community property is generally divided equally between the spouses, and each spouse keeps keeps his or her individually owned property (usually premarital assets).
+Courts divide property after a divorce under two main systems: community property or equitable distribution.
+In community property states, spouses equally own all money earned by either of them from the beginning of the marriage until separation.
+Courts also treat property acquired during marriage with community funds as equally owned.
+Each spouse keeps his or her individually owned property, such as premarital assets.

 Equitable Distribution